kubewarden/kubewarden.io/content/blog/2023/12/kubewarden-2023-wrapped.md

 This feature is available to all kinds of Kubewarden policies, except for the WASI ones (yet).
 Context-aware policies written for Open Policy Agent/Gatekeeper do not need any change.

-You can learn more about context-aware policies [here](https://docs.kubewarden.io/explanations/context-aware-policies).
+You can learn more about [context-aware policies](https://docs.kubewarden.io/explanations/context-aware-policies).

 ## WASI policies